otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 - DONE: Save button: User can choose to save the map.
 - DONE: Redo button: User can generate a new map with the same settings.
 - DONE: Back button: User can go back to the Settings view to change settings.
-- DONE: Addition of Terrain: Terrain types will be generated depending on settings and the altitude or a given terrain square
+- DONE: Addition of Terrain: Terrain types will be generated depending on settings and the altitude or a given terrain square.
-- DONE: Switch buttons: Possibility to switch between Elevation and Terrain views
+- DONE: Switch buttons: Possibility to switch between Elevation and Terrain views.
+- DONE: Addition of Legend.
+- DONE: Option to re-randomize terrain.
+- DONE: Rainy / dry setting.
+- DONE: Addition of rivers.
+- DONE: Possibility to re-randomize rivers.

 ## Further Development Ideas

-After the basic version is functional, it will be complemented by the following functionalities, time permitting:

-- DONE: Addition of Legend
 - Legend inclusion in save files
 - Customisable map name
-- DONE: Rainy / dry setting
-- DONE: Option to re-randomize terrain
 - Addition of cities
 - Addition of roads
-- DONE: Addition of rivers
 - Possibility to go back a couple of maps if user clicked Redo by accident